digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.B_Introduction.md

 As the methods of the DBGI will be applied to the EMI, its methods and workflow need to be scalable to match the scale of such an ambitious project.
 And ultimately, be applicable in wild, hard to reach ecosystems.
 This should help visualise and search the functioning of ecosystems, orient research and conservation efforts.

-#TODO what is OIREIJFNN?
+Using botanical gardens as a stepping stone to reach your goal of having a methodology usable in wild, uncotrolled environment makes sense.
+Indeed, as botanical gardens are semi-controlled environment it is a sensible middle point to use them to test new methodology..

-Using botanical gardens as a stepping stone to OIREIJFNN The DBGI restricts itself to botanical gardens for they are species rich, easily accessible, somewhat controlled environment.
+The DBGI restricts itself to botanical gardens for they are species rich, easily accessible, somewhat controlled environment.

-#TODO link website of botanical gardens

-As of now, only the Jardin Botanique de l'Université de Fribourg (JBUF) and the Jardin Botanique de Neuchâtel (JBN) are part of the initiative.
+As of now, only the Jardin Botanique de l'Université de Fribourg [(JBUF)](https://www.unifr.ch/jardin-botanique/fr/) and the Jardin Botanique de Neuchâtel [(JBN)](https://www.jbneuchatel.ch/) are part of the initiative.
 The causes being practical, founding teams have their offices located in Fribourg and Neuchâtel respectively, and ther unique characteristics, the JBUF organised a part of its collection according to the APG IV [[(UNIFR about JBUF)|Bachelor-Works.Simon-Rérat.H_References#^d7ia8j3v0iru]], and the JBN has a plants collection of ethnomedicinal value [[(The DBGI Consortium, 2022)|Bachelor-Works.Simon-Rérat.H_References#^bc56ak014tej]].

 ## B_3.
 Definition of "tree"